Mrylabs/weather-app/README.md

 * Real‑world frontend architecture
 * Clean separation of concerns
 * Production‑grade debugging skills
+* Thoughtful state management
 * A clear migration path to React

-It is intentionally **not tutorial‑style code**.
+This is **not tutorial‑style code**. it reflects how scalable frontend systems are built.

 ---

 ## 🔮 Next Steps

 * Re‑introduce 7‑day forecast with clean normalization
-* Add charts via dedicated UI module
+* Visualize forecast using chartUI.js
+* Re‑introduce Air Quality Index (AQI) with proper normalization
 * Deploy with Vercel
-* Migrate architecture directly to React
+* Migrate architecture directly to React without redesign

 ---

-Built with care to understand **how frontend apps actually work**.
+Built with care to understand **how frontend apps actually work** not just how to make them render.